Saving Phalaenopsis Orchids with Fairly Good Roots

 A phalaenopsis with droopy leaves or slow growth prompts me to inspect its roots.
 I remove mushy ones with a pruner that I have either heated with a flame or on which I have sprayed 91% isopropyl alcohol.

 After pruning, I repot the phalaenopsis in a clear plastic pot with ventilation holes along its sides and drainage holes at its bottom.
 Container size is very important as the plant should cycle through wet and nearly dry phases.
-By the way, phalaenopsis can grow well though there is little room in the container.
-Just check out young plants, grown in a nursery, which arrive with their roots well filling their containers but, importantly, the medium includes small pockets of air.

 If you decide to repot, the container should be about as wide and deep as the plant’s roots.
 If the roots are sprawling, I imagine them balled up.
 If the pot is too deep, I render it functionally smaller by placing pieces of Styrofoam, an inverted plastic cup (requires space but does not store water), or small rocks at its bottom.
 By the way, rocks enhance the pot’s stability.